 - Heat chocolate chips or candy melt again until smooth and runny.

-- Dip the strawberry cake pop into the melted chocolate or into the melted candy melts to cover it completely, then shake off any excess chocolate.
+- Dip the chilled cake ball into the melted chocolate or into the melted candy melts to cover it completely, then shake off any excess chocolate.

-- Sprinkle the freeze-dried strawberry powder or sugar decorations over the top of the strawberry cake pops.
+- Sprinkle the freeze-dried strawberry powder or sugar decorations over the top of the strawberry cake balls.

-- Place coated cake pops on a cake pop stand and leave to harden completely at room temperature.
+- Place coated cake pops on a cake pop stand (cardboard box) and leave to harden completely at room temperature.

 Storage instructions

-In the fridge: These cake pops are best kept in the fridge for around 4-5 days, in an airtight container or wrapped in plastic wrap.
+In the fridge: These strawberry pop cake are best kept in the fridge for around 4-5 days, in an airtight container or wrapped in plastic wrap.

 Freezer: You can also keep them for up to 3 months in the freezer in preservation bags or a preservation box.
 Let them slowly recover in the fridge.